tylerw51/tyler-solon-williams/content/pages/index.md

       - dolor sit amet
     actions: []
     type: section_content
+  - section_id: about
+    type: section_content
+    title: ABOUT
+    content: >
+      Tyler's completed dissertation, “Understanding the Early Television Cartoon,” proposes a theoretical model explaining how animation was made for television in the early years of the medium.

+      He has six years of experience teaching media studies, interpersonal communication, and rhetoric.
+    actions: []
 seo:
   title: Stackbit Fresh Theme
   description: The preview of the Fresh theme